PCSX2/pcsx2/CONTRIBUTING.md

 ### Alignment

-- There should be no tab characters anywhere in your commits.
-Always use spaces, both for left alignment and for alignment within a line.
+- For left-alignment (indentation), use tabs.
-- An indentation should always be four spaces: no more, no less.
+- For alignment within a line, use spaces.
 - Always align separate lines of code if it would make said code more readable.
 An example:

   ```cpp